jarnell/breed-react-component/README.md

 ## Usage

 Just run `breed MyComponent` where you want to create the component.
+By default, the component files and directory will have the same name as the component.
+You can customize this by providing a `path` argument, e.g. `breed MyComponent --path=my-component`.